Horn Soloist – Darcy Hamlin

 Closing the 2016-2017 Season

+Thanks to everyone who supported us over this season.
+We had a great finale at the Hiram M. Chittenden Locks in Ballard, also known as the Ballard Locks.
+It was warm Seattle day and the breeze down by the Locks was a welcome factor in keeping the orchestra cool.
 We had a wonderful season performing and look forward to next year.
 Over the next couple days we will release some links to the recordings that we have from previous years.
+Until you can hear us play again, we hope that suffices.

 Piano Soloist – Susan Harris